 - Sending calendar invites

-For teams with large workforces, or businesses planning to scale recruitment efforts, automating these kinds of tasks can make a huge difference in terms of workload for the HR team and creating a positive employee experience.
-When paired with integration, the number and types of tasks that can be automated increases.
+For teams with large workforces, or businesses planning to scale recruitment efforts, automating these kinds of tasks can make a huge difference in terms of workload for the HR team and create a positive employee experience.
+When paired with integration, the number and types of tasks that can be automated increase.

 Most of the workflows and processes an HR team manages can be automated in whole or in part.
 Below are some examples of automated HR workflows that can be easily managed with software.